 In addition to awesome books, PowerHouse hosts a variety of events.
 Once I was walking in DUMBO and there was a giant line down the street and they were all waiting for a book signing with Carrie Underwood at PowerHouse and tickets were only $30!
 That’s just one example of the many events they put on!

-PowerHouse also sells apparel, stationary, jewelry, and more.
+PowerHouse also sells apparel, stationery, jewelry, and more.
 This is the perfect spot to snag some gifts for family and friends.

 If you’re visiting Brooklyn with some kiddos, we’ve heard their kid’s corner is the best in NYC!

-Another one of the intriguing and unique independent bookstores in Brooklyn is definitely Unnameable Books located in the Prospect Parks neighborhood.
+Another one of the intriguing and unique independent bookstores in Brooklyn is definitely Unnameable Books located in the Prospect Heights neighborhood.

 They have such a wide variety of genres there’s bound to be a book for you in this store!
 We love that Unnameable Books is also one of the used bookstores in Brooklyn, they sell both new and used books!